 If you live with someone who has symptoms, you will need to self-isolate for 14 days from the day their symptoms started.
 This is because it can take 14 days for symptoms to appear.

 Who should be self-isolating for 12 weeks?

-The government has confirmed that it will be sending letters to people in England who should “take themselves out of society” for at least 12 weeks.
+Last month, the government confirmed that it was to send letters to people in England who should “take themselves out of society” for at least 12 weeks.

-Anyone that falls into this category will be “strongly advised” to stay at home at all times and avoid face-to-face contact.
+Anyone that falls into this category was “strongly advised” to stay at home at all times and avoid face-to-face contact.

 They should also not go out for shopping and any food or medication deliveries should be left at the door to minimise contact.

 Those included in this category are people suffering from serious health conditions which could put them most at risk from coronavirus and those aged 75 or older.
 The groups defined as “extremely vulnerable” who will receive the letter are: